Quantum feedback control of a two-atom network closed by a semi-infinite waveguide: Coherent feedback control analyzed in the spatial domain

-We assume initially only the first atom is excited, and there can be at most one photon in the waveguide.
-Then the quantum state can be represented as
+We assume that initially only the first atom is excited, and there can be at most one photon in the waveguide.
+Then the quantum state can be represented as \begin{small}

-where $c_j(t)$ represents the amplitude that the $j$th atom is excited and there is not any photons in the waveguide, $\Phi_{g}^{r}(t,z)$ and $\Phi_{g}^{l}(t,z)$ represent the amplitudes of the states that both of the two atoms are in the ground state and there is one right or left-propagating photon in the waveguide respectively.
-Take the state representation into the Schr\"{o}dinger equation and we have
+\end{small} where $c_j(t)$ represents the amplitude that the $j$th atom is excited and the waveguide is empty, $\Phi_{g}^{r}(t,z)$ and $\Phi_{g}^{l}(t,z)$ represent the amplitudes of the states that both of the two atoms are in the ground state and there is one right- or left-propagating photon in the waveguide respectively.
+Taking the state representation into the Schr\"{o}dinger equation yields